antonfirsov/docs/2016/09-Sep/porting-EF6-to-EFCore/porting-EF6-to-EFCore.md

     }
 }
 ```
+Registering and using the ModelValidator created here is explained later in this article.

 Interceptors
 ------------
 Entity Framework 6 provides the ability to intercept a context using `IDbCommandInterceptor`.
 Interceptors let you to get into the pipeline just before and just after a query or command is sent to the database.